V O L C A N O E S, are "Everywhere"

 One of the "Hidden Forces" of Nature

-View from Legaspi City - Photo by Norm Banks: USGS
+View from Legaspi City (Philippines) - Photo by Norm Banks: USGS

 Below are Links to Volcano Resource Sites & Maps of Volcanoes